 million years.
 From these discoveries, scientists conclude that humans evolved in Africa.
 The museum on site documents the work of Louis and Mary Leakey who made these incredible discoveries.
 You will return for another memorable night at KITELA LODGE.

 DAY 11 MEET THE HADZABE and datoga TRIBEs

-Morning options include a visit to the Hadzabe and Iraqw tribes, indigenous ethic groups and among the last hunter-gathers on earth.
+Morning options include a visit to the Hadzabe and Datoga tribes, indigenous ethnic groups and among the last hunter-gathers on earth.
 Join a group of men and boys for a once-in-a-lifetime bird-hunting safari and archery competition.
 After lunch drive to Kilimanjaro Airport for departure.
 For those taking late flights, an early dinner can be ordered at RIVERTREES COUNTRY INN.